mmollick/appointments/readme.md

 #### Determine the Next Appointment

-The `nextRun` method allows us to calculate the next `DateTime` this appointment falls on.
+The `nextAppointment` method allows us to calculate the next `DateTime` this appointment falls on.
 We can optionally specify the `$iterations` argument to specify the number of Appointments in the future we should calculate.

 ```
 $expression = Daily::createSinceNow($interval);